 You definitely want to use images to help you improve your website.
-It’s just a matter of deciding what images to use and where to place them.
+But it’s just a matter of what images to use and where to place them.

-If you’re on the fence about a decision, or you have some images already on your website, run A/B tests to see which ones have the highest conversion rates.
+If you’re on the fence about a decision, or you have some images already in place on your website, run A/B tests to see which ones have the highest conversion rates.

-For example, you could test an image of a man vs. a woman to see if they yield different results.
-Or you could test an image of the same model but with different facial expressions, such as smiling vs. a serious face.
+For example, you could test an image of a man vs. an image of a woman to see if one yields different results.
+Or you could test an image of the same model, but with different facial expressions, such as smiling vs. a serious face.

-Is it better to have one big image as the background for your website?
-Or will a white background with the image in the foreground have higher conversions?
+Is it better to have one big image as the background of your website?
+Or will a white background with the image in the forefront have higher conversions?

-The only way to find out for sure is to test your theory.
+The only way to find out for sure is by testing your theory.

-You should also consider the size and position of your images in relation to other elements on your website.
+You should also consider the size and position of your images in relationship to other elements of your website.

 Continuously run these tests to maximize your conversion rates.